Shang12-3/ECS171FinalProject/README.md

 &emsp;Then for the polynomial regression, based on the amount of dataset, our machine is not supporting degrees over 5.
 For the testing purpose, degree 3 is applied here with stable error on both test and training set.
 Parameter n_jobs is set to -1 in LinearRegression to use all processors, but very higher speeds.

+&emsp;With the first two models given the intuition, the dataset is able to provide a prediction below 200.
+The next two models have a similar process to add regularization to a linear model.
+For both of these two models (Lasso and Ridge Regression) are applied here to improve performance by “adjusting”/regularizing the weights of features.
+Also, it is optimizing relate to the main purpose of this project.
+It needs to indicate which aspects affect the arrival delay most.

+&emsp;For Lasso Regression, parameters “selection”  and “alpha” (controlling the strength of regularization).
+Alpha around 0.01 has the best performance based on approaches, and selection is selected as “random” to have a more randomized training model.
+For Ridge Regression,  it has similar accuracy compared to Lasso Regression.
+Meanwhile, the parameters do not influence the accuracy as much as Lasso Regression.
+The “solver” is chosen as “sag”, which is based on Stochastic Average Gradient descent since the dataset has been scaled in preprocessing part.

 - Results analysis: <br/>

 - Possibly frauts / short-comings: <br/>